KARTIKDHYANI/SecureScope/README.md

 ### 🔐 6.
 Configure Firebase Credentials

-Create a `.env` file in the root of the project and add your Firebase credentials:
+Update the `.env` file in the root of the project and add your Firebase credentials:

 ```env
 FIREBASE_API_KEY=your_api_key